mikeoertli/simple-kafka-mqtt-connector/README.md

 * `topic.mapping = [list_of_topic_mapping]` - This is a semicolon-separated list that describes how topics are routed from MQTT to Kafka - (Separators `>>>` (between kafka/MQTT mappings) and `;` (between pairs))
   * Example: `mqttTopicA>>>kafkaTopicA;mqttTopicB>>>kafkaTopicB;mqttTopicC>>>kafkaTopicC`

+More info about wildcards in MQTT topics can be found here: [HiveMQ's MQTT Topics & Best Practices (pt 5)](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/)

 ### How to build

 * Run: `mvn clean install`